NYNPA

 The New York News Publishers Association has announced the winners of its 2021 Awards for Excellence competition.
 Due to COVID-19 our traditional awards banquet was again cancelled.

 The annual contest recognizes journalistic excellence among the association’s member newspapers.
-Contest judges selected winners from 426 entries submitted by 22 New York State daily newspapers.
+Contest judges selected winners from m 426 entries submitted by 22 New York State daily newspapers.

 For the complete list of winners, download the 2021 contest's press release via the link below: